Ace Young: Post-Idol

-After his elimination Young was a guest and performed on MTV's Total Request Live.
+After his elimination, Young was a guest and performed on MTV's Total Request Live.
 He was the first Idol contestant to be on MTV directly after elimination.
 Young also returned home to perform at the Pepsi Center in Denver.
 He was named one of People Magazine's "Hottest Bachelors" on June 16, 2006.

-He spent the summer of 2006 on the annual American Idol Top 10 tour, and afterwards released his first single, "Scattered," (co-written with Elvio Fernandes) as a digital download on iTunes.
+He spent the summer of 2006 on the annual American Idol Top 10 tour, after which he released his first single, "Scattered," (co-written with Elvio Fernandes) as a digital download on iTunes.
 The song reached the Top 50 on the Hot Adult Contemporary sales chart.
 He also put together a band and started playing gigs around the country.

 Young performed at the 2006 Walt Disney Christmas Day Parade along with fellow idol finalists Paris Bennett, Kevin Covais, and Mandisa.
 He also formed a charity called "Highrollers With Heart" that raised $300,000 to help Children's Hospital in Denver build the Family Hospitality Suite.